 Many American seniors also deal with some level of diabetes.
 This disease can have a greater impact on oral health as blood sugar imbalances can increase the chances of gum disease.

 If financial concerns are holding you back from taking on this responsibility, find out how a discount dental card can help you obtain low cost dental care with savings from 20%-50% on routine cleanings or advanced procedures.
-Contact us to learn how a dental discount plan with Dental Solutions can help you save on dental care.
+The entire family is covered for one low monthly membership fee of less than $10.